-- When you are three courses from completion of your degree, complete the online graduation application through your Student Portal.
+- When you are three months from completion of your degree, complete the online graduation application through your Student Portal.

 - Complete all your academic requirements by the required date (this date may be obtained from your advisor).

-Are the dates for commencement and degree posting dates the same?
+Are the dates for commencement and conferral dates the same?

-No. There are four degree posting dates per year but only one commencement ceremony.
-The degree posting date is the official date of graduation and this is the date which appears on your diploma and transcripts.
-Degrees are posted in January, April, July, and October.
+No. There are six conferral dates per year but only two commencement ceremonies.
+The conferral date is the official date of graduation and this is the date which appears on your diploma and transcripts.
+Degrees are posted in January, March, May, July, September and November.

 When will I receive my diploma?

-Your diploma will be mailed to you AFTER the official Conferral date.
-You can expect to receive your diploma six to eight weeks after your degree was posted and awarded.
-(Conferral dates are the third Sunday of the following months: January, April, July, and October.)
+Your diploma will be mailed to you AFTER the official conferral date.
+You can expect to receive your diploma four to six weeks after your degree was conferred.
+(Conferral dates are the third Sunday of the following months: January, March, May, July, September and November.)

 Can I call your office to get my grade(s) or GPA?

 No. Staff are prohibited from releasing this information over the phone.
-Grade reports will be automatically mailed to you when the instructor submits their final grades.
-You can view both your grades and your GPA via the Internet or on site through the University's ACCESS program (see your Academic Advisor for details).
+You will be alerted of grade posting via the Message Center in your Student Portal.
+You can view both your grades and your GPA via the Student Portal.

 What information can you release about me over the phone?